leyfall/coding_journey/DAYS.md

 - Diving on neural deep learning on a maDochine learning.
 - Done coddy coding.
 - not code related, but i just send a free value type on copy to FREERice lol, for the plot
+- Finally done with the computer basics I got 18/20 for the 2nd time (means 1st only got 14/20 lol)